 Placement in one or more of the following courses is mandatory for students with ACT composite scores less than 20 whose placement results show they need to enroll in: English 100, Mathematics 070 or 080, and/or Reading 100.
 Students who do not have ACT scores must take the university's placement tests in English, mathematics, and reading and follow placement results.
 International students must comply with the additional English proficiency requirements listed under item 4 of the requirements for admission as an international student (see admission requirement information earlier in this section).
 Students must complete all required developmental courses during the first two years of academic study or 60 semester hours, whichever comes first.
-Exception: Enrollment in a developmental English or mathematics course is optional for transfer students (i.e., anyone who completed 12 or more collegelevel credit hours prior to first-time enrollment at UT Martin) if they have already passed a college-level course in that discipline.
+Exception: Enrollment in a developmental English or mathematics course is optional for transfer students (i.e., anyone who completed 12 or more college-level credit hours prior to first-time enrollment at UT Martin) if they have already passed a college-level course in that discipline.
 Enrollment in a reading course is also optional.

-Enrollment and Minimum Completion Grades in English Composition

-The University of Tennessee at Martin believes that writing skills are an important key to academic success.
-To that end, all students are expected to enroll each semester, with the exception of summer term, in the appropriate English composition course, as determined by ACT scores and high school grade point or the ESL Writing Proficiency Placement Exam, and remain enrolled each semester in the appropriate course (English 100, 110, 111, or 112) until the student has successfully completed English 112 or its equivalent.
+Enrollment and Minimum Completion Grades in English Composition term, in the appropriate English composition course, as determined by ACT scores and high school grade point or the ESL Writing Proficiency Placement Exam, and remain enrolled each semester in the appropriate course (English 100, 110, 111, or 112) until the student has successfully completed English 112 or its equivalent.
 Students must complete English 112 within the first 60 hours with a grade of C or better or registration restrictions will be imposed.